JARI M.H. KUOSMA

 SKYDIVING, B.A.S.E.
 JUMPING & WINGSUITS

 Jari stopped manufacturing and selling wingsuits in 2009 after a decade of pioneering and trail blazing.
-He licenced the wingsuits rights to Japan and focused on time, windtunnels and writing.
-He is actively involved in wingsuit designs, aerodynamics, archeology, energy and alchemical studies.
+He licenced the wingsuit rights to Japan and focused on completing the journey by practising multiple skills and studies.

 Jari has over 5200 parachute jumps of which over 4000 are with wingsuits.
 He has designed and tested 22 commercial wingsuits for skydivers, the worlds first skydivers watch collection and instigated two skydivivers clothing collections to date.
-BIRDMAN® has sold some 4000 wingsuits and Jari has tought and inspired tens of thousands of skydivers all around the world the art of human flght.
+BIRDMAN® has sold some 4000 wingsuits and Jari has taught and inspired tens of thousands of skydivers all around the world the art of human flight.

 Jari has International Skydivers FAI-0013 D - licence, USPA D-Licence, USPA PRO-Rating and BirdMan Chief Instructor # 1 rating.
 He was the first Finn to earn a B.A.S.E. jumpers number (B.A.S.E.
 585).
 B.A.S.E. is an acronym and stands for Buildings, Antennas, Spans and Earth.